Accreditation Continuing Education Program Information

-The Association for Research in Vision and Ophthalmology designates this live activity for a maximum of 28 AMA PRA Category 1 Credits™.
+The Association for Research in Vision and Ophthalmology designates this live activity for AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Instructions to receive credit and/or obtain a certificate

 Attendees interested in claiming AMA PRA Category 1 Credits™ for attendance at the Annual Meeting must pay the CME credits and certificates fee.
 Payment is collected during the registration process by adding “CME credits and certificates” as a session.
 Attendees who do not register for CME before the conclusion of the meeting will not be able to claim and request credit.
 Attendees registered as guests are not eligible to receive CME credit.
 Only the sessions listed as “accredited” are eligible for credit.